indomitorum/Baremetal-Migration-LND/README.md

 # Old Node

-1. Stop umbrel lnd. ~/umbrel/sudo scripts/stop.
+1. Stop umbrel lnd. ~/umbrel/sudo scripts/stop. sudo systemctl stop umbrel-startup.
 Check the bitcoin debug.log and lnd logs or sudo journalctl -f -u lnd to ensure it's been stopped.
 2. Keep a copy of old seed and channel.backup

 # New Node